Oxymetaphoric/milestone_project_1/README.md

 - **Privacy Policy** - link in footer and on contact page

+The site should also make use of a 404 page that redirects the user back the landing page, and a favicon to allow users to easily recognise the site amongst bookmark lists.

-Pages should be responsive and designed well for the three most common screen sizes of phone, tablet, and desktop: 360x640px, 768x1024, and 1280x720.
+Pages should be responsive and designed well for the three most common screen sizes of phone, tablet, and desktop:

+- 360x640px
+- 768x1024px
+- 1280x720px

 Each page should consist of the same nav bar and footer, ensuring a consistent User Experience.

 The **Nav Bar** should contain the following elements: